upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 Start with the first deck of 52 cards:

-* Remove the Aces and one each of a King, Queen, Jack.
-* Lay out the remaining cards, face down, to fill out most of a 7x7 grid.
+* Lay out 49 of the cards, face up, in a 7x7 grid
-* Replace a line of four cards with the Aces, face up, and use some of the replaced cards to fill in the remaining gaps in the 7x7 grid, face down.
+* Swap around the cards so that the various features are in the suggested positions
-* Place the King, Queen, and Jack, face up on the grid, in some spread out positions.
+   * the target cards (red King, Queen, Jack)
+   * the conveyer belt (black Ace, and 3 black number cards)
+   * (see the Advanced Rules for more possible features)
+* Turn all the non-feature cards face down.
-* _See the picture for a suggested arrangement of Aces and K,Q,J._
+* _See the (now slightly out of date) picture for a suggested arrangement of Aces and K,Q,J._

 ![the surface](/assets/img/cardbot/cardbot_surface_w800.JPG)